thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing assets of specified type which are related to specified originator up to specified level and in specified direction.
-This alias filters assets with types ‘field’ that have any relation to Device ‘Device D’ with relation level 1.
+This alias filters assets with types ‘field’ that have any relation to Device ‘Compressor ZX-77’ with relation level 2.

 Let's learn how to add an Asset search query alias and use it in a widget:
 1. Enter dashboard editing mode.